|

 software that's used

-to turns a PC into a media center.
-This media center can integrate
+to turn a PC into a media center.

 are already